Famed Hawaii quarterback Colt Brennan dead at age 37

 “He just spent one too many times on the dark side of life, and it caught up with him,” Terry Brennan said of his son.

 Brennan transferred to Hawaii after stints at Colorado and Saddleback College in California.
-A certain pro prospect, he bypassed the NFL draft in order to play his senior year for Hawaii coach June Jones.
+A certain pro prospect after a record-breaking junior season, he bypassed the NFL draft in order to play his senior year for Hawaii coach June Jones.

 Brennan led the Warriors to its finest season ever, going 12-0 in the regular season.

-He returned, in part, to pay back to a school and a coach that gave him a second chance, and he had no regrets.
+He returned for his senior year, in part, to pay back a school and a coach that gave him a second chance, and he had no regrets.

 “Hawaii has inspired me to do a lot of great things,” he told The Associated Press in 2007.